kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 Enable ingestion of the signals from your workloads, using the available features of the Kyma Telemetry module:

 1. Enable a LogPipeline which is shipping container logs of all workload directly to the AWS X-Ray service, leveraging the same secret as the AWS Distro is using, bypassing the AWS Distro.
 As logs are not yet supported by the AWS Distro and the Kyma feature is not based on OTLP yet, the integration here is not consistent with the rest for now.
-Enable the LogPipeline by running:
+For that replace `{NAMESPACE}` and enable the LogPipeline by running:
     ```bash
     kubectl apply -f ./resources/logpipeline.yaml
     ```